VARIANTIS Encyclopedia of Human Anatomical Variation

 Project Direction

-The VARIANTIS Encyclopedia of Human Anatomical Variation is being developed as a long-term scholarly reference project dedicated to the systematic documentation of human anatomical variation.
+The VARIANTIS Encyclopedia of Human Anatomical Variation is being developed as a curated academic reference project dedicated to the systematic documentation of human anatomical variation.

-Its development will focus on regional and system-based organization, standardized editorial architecture, literature-based descriptions, cadaveric documentation, clinical interpretation and future expansion of curated anatomical entries.
+Its development will focus on regional and system-based organization, standardized editorial architecture, literature-based descriptions, cadaveric documentation, clinical interpretation and the gradual expansion of curated anatomical entries.